rosolko/WebDriverManager.Net/README.md

 new DriverManager().WithProxy(previouslyInitializedProxy).SetUpDriver(new ChromeConfig());
 ```

+You can also set the environment variables `HTTP_PROXY` and/or `HTTPS_PROXY` to use a proxy when retrieving the drivers.
+This does not require any changes in the setup of DriverManager in C#.

 ## Thanks
 Thanks to the following companies for generously providing their services/products to help improve this project: